pingcap/docs-cn/dev/how-to/deploy/tidb-binlog.md

         # the address of the PD cluster nodes
         pd-urls = "http://192.168.0.16:2379,http://192.168.0.15:2379,http://192.168.0.14:2379"

+        # [security]
+        # This section is generally commented out if no special security settings are required.
+        # The file path containing a list of trusted SSL CAs connected to the cluster.
+        # ssl-ca = "/path/to/ca.pem"
+        # The path to the X509 certificate that is connected to the cluster in PEM format.
+        # ssl-cert = "/path/to/drainer.pem"
+        # The path to the X509 key that is connected to the cluster in PEM format.
+        # ssl-key = "/path/to/drainer-key.pem"

         # [storage]
         # Set to true (by default) to guarantee reliability by ensuring binlog data is flushed to the disk
         # sync-log = true

+        # When the available disk capacity is less than the set value, Pump stops writing data.
+        # 42 MB -> 42000000, 42 mib -> 44040192
+        # default: 10 gib
+        # stop-write-at-available-space = "10 gib"
+        # The LSM DB settings embedded in Pump.
+Unless you know this part well, it is usually commented out.
+        # [storage.kv]
+        # block-cache-capacity = 8388608
+        # block-restart-interval = 16
+        # block-size = 4096
+        # compaction-L0-trigger = 8
+        # compaction-table-size = 67108864
+        # compaction-total-size = 536870912
+        # compaction-total-size-multiplier = 8.0
+        # write-buffer = 67108864
+        # write-L0-pause-trigger = 24
+        # write-L0-slowdown-trigger = 17
         ```

     - The example of starting Pump: